-On the first day of paving, air content shall be tested as follows the first load shall be tested at the plant.
-For central batch plant, the first load shall be tested at the plant and $\mp$ the air content shall be between 8.0% and 12.0%.
+On the first day of paving, the first load shall be tested at the plant.
+The air content shall be between 8.0% and 12.0%.
 The next ten loads will be accepted on the basis of this complying air test.
 Starting with the twelfth load all samples shall be taken at the point of acceptance and the air content before the paver shall be 7.5% plus 1.5% or minus 1.0%.
-For ready mixed concrete the air content before the paver shall be 7.5% plus 1.5% or minus 1.0%.
+The air loss shall be determined at two locations.
+The air loss from both locations shall be averaged and added to 6.0% to establish the target air content, rounded to the next higher 0.5%.
+After the air loss has been established, the air content before the paver shall be the target air content plus 1.5% or minus 1.0%.